ian-h-chamberlain/forkgit/README.md

 - set a [custom `.git` directory](https://git-scm.com/docs/git#Documentation/git.txt---git-dirltpathgt)
   for specific checkouts

+Recent versions of Fork started accessing more of the files in the .git directory directly, making it impossible for forkgit to intervene.
+For this reason, it is recommended to use [Fork 2.31.2](https://cdn.fork.dev/mac/Fork-2.31.2.dmg) in combination with forkgit.
+You can rename this _Fork.app_ to _Fork-2.31.2.app_ if you still want to use the most recent version of Fork local checkouts, but note that application settings will be shared between these Fork versions.

 Known issues with remote checkouts:
 - removing untracked files doesn't work
 - interactive rebase is not working